oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/create-connections/create-connections.md

 1. In the left Navigation pane, click ***Design*** &gt; ***Connections*** &gt; click ***Create***

 2. In the *Create Connection* dialog, select the **Oracle ADW** adapter to use for this connection.
 To find the adapter, enter `Oracle` in the search field.
-Click on the highlighted adapter and hit **Select**.
+Click on the highlighted adapter.
     ![Create ADW connection](images/create-adw-connection.png)

 3. In the *Create Connection* dialog, enter the following information and click **Create**